 8 | Paddle a swan boat around the Lakes

 “The Lakes” sit at the edge of the old town, a man-made division between the historic center and the popular neighborhoods of Vesterbro, Nørrebro, and Østerbro.
 Cafés and bars line the Lakes’ north side and the paths here are always popular for bikers, walkers, and runners.
 Chill on the famous Dronning Louises Bro and watch the cyklers roll past.
 Or head down to Kaffesalonen on the Peblinge Sø (lake) and rent one of their swan boats.
 A giant swan-shaped paddle boat can be rented by the half-hour or an hour and is a delightful way to spend part of an afternoon.
 The swans only fit two people, but larger paddle boats can accommodate 4-6 passengers.

 Peblinge Dossering 6 2200 Copenhagen N

-I scream, you scream, we all scream for is cream!
-Danish ice cream is delicious.
+Is is Danish for ice cream and here it is decidedly delicious.
 Paradis is a chain that is all over town and affords an excellent scoop or two.
-My personal favorite is Østerberg Is in Østerbro.
-It is a small shop on Rosenvængets Allé run by Catherine Østerberg and family.
-Every flavor we have tried here is fantastic, but my go to (if it is available) is the lakrids (yes, licorice!
-The Danes are seeping in!) and kokos (coconut.)
-YUM.
-My husband loves the avocado and the kids go for the havtorn and hyldeblomst – also very Danish flavors.
+My personal favorite shop is Østerberg Ice Cream in Østerbro.
+Just a small shop on Rosenvængets Allé run by Catherine Østerberg and family.
+Every flavor we have tried here is fantastisk, but my go-to (if it is available) is the lakrids (yes, licorice!
+Don’t knock it till you try it.
+When in Denmark I say.)
+Or go for the havtorn (sea buckthorn) and hyldeblomst (elderflower) – iconic Danish summer flavors.